Nintendo Switch 2: Release and pricing

 The Nintendo Switch 2 had a global release on June 5, 2025.
-This included Japan and North America, most European territories, Australia and New Zealand, Brazil, Chile, Colombia, Peru, South Africa, Hong Kong, Saudi Arabia and South Korea.
-It was later rolled out to other territories later that month, beginning with the Philippines, Singapore, and Thailand on June 26, followed by Malaysia on July 3, Taiwan on July 10, the United Arab Emirates on September 17, and Argentina on October 10.
+This included Japan and North America, most European territories, Australia and New Zealand, Brazil, Chile, Colombia, Peru, South Africa, Hong Kong, Israel, Saudi Arabia, and South Korea.
+It was rolled out to other territories later that month, beginning with the Philippines, Singapore, and Thailand on June 26, followed by Malaysia on July 3, Taiwan on July 10, the United Arab Emirates on September 17, and Argentina on October 10.
+It is scheduled to release along with its predecessor in Indonesia on December 10, 2026.
 The Switch 2 release in China, originally scheduled with the global June 5 release, was delayed indefinitely.